HuaizhengZhang/PyTorch4DL/index.md

 ## Welcome to PyTorch for Deep Learning

 ## Course Aims
-This course aims to help students master [PyTorch](www.pytorch.org), a famous Deep Learning framework.
-This course also provides students deeper concept of Deep Learning.
-After finishing this course, students can apply what they learn to construct a Deep Learning project by using pure PyTorch code to solve real-world problems.
+This course aims to train students, with the specified prerequisites, to master [PyTorch](http://pytorch.org/), a rising Deep Learning framework, to develop his/her own deep learning projects.
+This course also provides trainees with a brief introduction to deep learning algorithms.
+Upon completing this course, the trainee shall be able to construct a deep-learning project by using PyTorch code to solve real-world problems in various application domains.

 ## instructors
 - Zhang Huaizheng